vizthex123/ExtraDataModels/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Suggest support for a mod.
+about: Suggest support for a mod (or multiple).
 title: "[Suggestion] "
 labels: Suggestion
 assignees: vizthex123